-Forceful stewardship takes shareholder engagement to a new level of intensity.
+Forceful stewardship takes shareholder engagement to a new level of intensity:

-- 1. It can be used in relation to high carbon intensity users of fossil fuels (e.g. transportation, agriculture, infrastructure) and enabling sectors (e.g. the insurance and banking sectors), as well as fossil fuel companies. - 2.
-Rather than shift the ownership of assets and GHG emissions, with the hope of indirectly affecting company behaviour and assuming that the new owners are also concerned about climate risk, forceful stewardship seeks to change company behaviour directly. - 3.
-And because the fundamental ask is the simple one i.e. "Show us your 2° transition plan" it is as easy to monitor as divest: invest.
+- It can be used in relation to high carbon intensity users of fossil fuels (e.g. transportation, agriculture, infrastructure) and enabling sectors (such as the insurance and banking sectors), as well as fossil fuel companies. - Rather than shift the ownership of assets and GHG emissions, with the hope of indirectly affecting company behaviour and assuming that the new owners are also concerned about climate risk13, forceful stewardship seeks to change company behaviour directly. - Because the fundamental ask is a simple one -.
+"Show us your 2° transition plan" it is as easy to monitor as divest:invest.
 The guidelines are cheap to operate because all investors vote.
 All that is

-&lt;sup>13 The former chair of the London Pension Fund Authority has voiced a commonly held view amongst investment professionals that coal may again become a 'buy' when the price falls low enough.
+13 The former chair of the London Pension Fund Authority has voiced a commonly held view amongst investment professionals that coal may again become a 'buy' when the price falls low enough.
 If investors who end up owning coal companies have no interest in climate risk, this could be a serious unintended consequence.
 (Marriage, 2015).
 Tobacco companies are an example of a sector which has faced serious and effective stigmatization but which are considered good stocks, at their price, by large mutual funds: https://preventablesurprises.com/wp-content/uploads/2015/08/Biggest-investors-in-energy-tobacco.pdf needed is a policy decision to vote in a forceful stewardship manner, which can be taken by a fund of any size.
-And with time and enough client demand, voting advisors should provide an up-skilled service to support this demand.
+With time and enough client demand, voting advisors should be able to provide an up-skilled service to support this demand.

-The participants in the recent online dialogue have therefore agreed upon the following Forceful Stewardship Guidelines as a best practice framework to guide investor action:
+Participants in the recent online dialogue therefore agreed upon the following Forceful Stewardship Guidelines as a best practice framework to guide investor action: